natesmith21/whos-hungry/README.md

 2. Set-up backend
    1. enter the folder: `cd backend`
-   2. intall the dependencies: `npm -i`
+   2. install the dependencies: `npm -i`
    3. set up .env
       1. To set up your project, you will need to visit [Spoonacular][Spoonacular-url] and follw the signup instructions to get your API key
         ```